Zedo9/dotfiles/README.md

 # Licence

 The content of this repository is licensed under the MIT Licence.
 Basically, that gives you the right to use, copy, modify, etc. the content how you see fit.
-You can read the full licence terms [here](https://opensource.org/licenses/MIT).